oneapi-src/oneDNN/doc/programming_model/c_and_cpp_apis.md

 * While the `bf16` 16-bit floating point data type has range close to 32-bit floating point data type, there is a significant reduction in precision.

-As Intel MKL-DNN API accepts raw pointers as parameters it's the calling code responsibility to
+As DNNL API accepts raw pointers as parameters it's the calling code responsibility to
 * Allocate memory and validate the buffer sizes before passing them to the library